 At the moment our faculty at the Johan Skytte Institute of Political Studies is carrying out both individual as well as bigger-scale institutional framework projects on a large variety of fields stretching comparative politics, international relations and political theory.
-Please see below for information on the projects.
-To learn more about the projects, click on the project title.
-Clicking on the project code redirects you to the project information provided by the Estonian Research Information System.
+To learn more about the projects, click on the respective title.
+Clicking on the funder information redirects you to their website.

-For ongoing research of faculty members in the framework of larger international research networks, see the related website.
+For ongoing projects of faculty members in the framework of larger international research networks, see the website for international cooperation.

 The PANEL 2050 project will not choose a specific focus on a certain type of stakeholder, but will try to work at the local level and assemble all relevant and available stakeholders related to sustainable energy.
 The number and type of stakeholders will vary very much in different local settings and the ambition of this project is to create sustainable energy networks at local level that will connect and involve all relevant stakeholders that are present at local level into the local policy development and implementation.
 At present, the involvement of local shareholders in local policy development in any field in CEE countries is very limited and the aim of this project is to create durable sustainable energy networks in a number of local communities in different CEE countries that will also be a replicable example that can be spread to other communities in CEE countries.
 Introducing stakeholder concept to energy planning will help generate sustainable energy policies and create more sustainable future for Europe.